martinflemingdev/VendingMachineCapstone/README.md

 # VendingMachineCapstone

 * Developed a command line vending machine application using File I/O and OOP principles.
 * Includes delimited input file processing, log functionality, inventory and credit system.
-* Completed bonus option that generated sales report written to a text file uniquely named with SimpleDateFormat.
+* Completed bonus option that generated sales report using PrintWriter class.
-* I used an abstract class to act as a template for the 4 kinds of vending machine items.
+* Wrote 24 JUnit tests to test all methods written.
-* The items are instantiated with a method that takes a pipe delimited text file and reads it with the Scanner class.
+* Used an abstract class to act as a template for the 4 kinds of vending machine items.

 ## User can: